 There are strict standards and certification processes for HSMs, this of course due to the critical role they play in securing data.
 One of the specific security standards is FIPS 140 (Federal Information Processing Standards).
 The PCI Council has also dedicated a document to HSM, specifying the requirements for the device.
 Having an HSM signals that you take information security and encryption seriously.

-What companies would benefit the most from using an HSM?
+What companies would benefit the most from using a Hardware Security Module?

 So far, it has primarily been companies in the payment industry, certification authorities and registration authorities who have had the biggest need to use an HSM.
 In the payment industry, it has been best practice for companies of all sizes to use an HSM.